 - When your child has mastered the skill of putting beads on a string consistently, here are some activities you can do:

-1) See if your child can copy patterns that you have made such as using two colors, alternating them on the string (e.g., red, blue, red, blue).
-Make the patterns more difficult as your child progresses (e.g., red, blue, green, yellow, red, blue, green, yellow etc).
+1) See if your child can copy patterns that you have made such as using two colors, and alternating them on the string (e.g., red, blue, red, blue).
+Make the patterns more difficult as your child progresses (e.g., red, blue, green, yellow, red, blue, green, yellow, etc).